ovsilya/blu_baar_chatbot/README.md

 # Custom Chatbot

-This repository contains the code for a custom chatbot API built with Python and Flask.
-It leverages OpenAI's language model API (with LangChain integrations for retrieval and agent handling) and serves responses in both English and German.
-The application is set up to run on Google Cloud Platform (GCP), utilizing Cloud Build for CI/CD and Cloud Run for containerized deployment.
+This repository contains the code for a custom chatbot API, built with Python and Flask, that uses OpenAI's language model API (with LangChain integrations) to handle queries in English and German.
+The app is designed to run on Google Cloud Platform (GCP) using Cloud Build for continuous integration and Cloud Run for containerized deployment.

 ## Table of Contents